 A Review of Herman Wouk’s Sailor and Fiddler

-This review first appeared on Fourth & Sycamore.
-I arrived at a connection with Herman Wouk’s writing from an oblique angle, and the connection has remained tenuous.… Read more “A Review of Herman Wouk’s Sailor and Fiddler”
+I arrived at a connection with Herman Wouk’s writing from an oblique angle, and the connection has remained tenuous.
+Reader, I’ll be honest, I’ve read none of… Read more “A Review of Herman Wouk’s Sailor and Fiddler”

 A Review of Mary Karr’s The Art of Memoir

-This review first appeared on Fourth & Sycamore.
 Mary Karr is the unassuming master of the modern memoir.
-Her three offerings–1995’s The Liar’s Club, 2005’s Cherry, and 2009’s Lit–are adored by… Read more “A Review of Mary Karr’s The Art of Memoir”
+Her three offerings–1995’s The Liar’s Club, 2005’s Cherry, and 2009’s Lit–are adored by readers and were roundly praised by critics.
+Her… Read more “A Review of Mary Karr’s The Art of Memoir”

 Hustle.